carakan/dotfiles/README.md

-I use NeoVim because I have had a lot of problems switching from insert mode to normal using vim, I researching a lot I'm not able to found a valid solution for this weird error, the only solution for now is change using neovim, looks better/modern alternative.
+I use NeoVim because I have had a lot of problems switching from insert mode to normal using vim, I researching a lot and I'm not found a valid solution for that, the only solution for now is change to using neovim and looks more better/modern alternative.

 So you need to install python (3):